luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 this gives the third and twelve features as the most important ones.
 This correspond to Siblings, the fact if the person have a title of Mr. and if it has a title of Sir.
-Let's use this regressor to give the unknown values to Age.
+Let's use this regressors to give the unknown values to Age.

 {% highlight ruby %}